d33tah/tibiaproxy/README.txt

 ==============

 Currently, only a small fraction of the Tibia protocol is implemented and none of the features are guaranteed to work.
-At the moment of writing this document, the proxy tries to forward the modified character list, but it's broken - only tested on Forgotten Server with a single character.
-The proxy will not notify the user if the credentials are invalid, but will crash instead.
-The game proxying works, but will crash from time to time due to assertion errors related to packet length.
+The target hostname is hardcoded and the proxy will only let the user connect to the game server specified in the configuration file.
+Also, I received reports about bot lagging under Windows.

 TO-DO list
 ==========

 * clean up the code related to packet building, fix the padding code
-* fix bug related to > 1 character
-* notify the user if the login/password are incorrect
 * investigate why sometimes the server message has incorrect length
 * properly read the game server IP based on character name, not config.py
+* investigate the Windows lagging problem

 In the far future, there is a plan to add some record-and-replay/scripting capabilities and port the proxy to the latest Tibia protocol.